Posted by Silver Surfer on October 21, 2002

 In my school days red ink was feared as it indicated mistakes and black/blue ink was benign.

 Black probably acquire it's status because in those far off days before street lighting when we walked abroad with only starlight/moonlight to illuminate your way at night a person intent on thieving/murdering etc. etc. would dress in black to blend into the night.
-However, on the political correctness front I recently watched the film Dambusters - made almost 60 years ago -and, even though Guy Gibson's dog [N-word] got killed as usual, in this cut of the film nobody actually spoke the dog's name.
+However, on the political correctness front I recently watched the film Dambusters - made almost 60 years ago -and, even though Guy Gibson's dog [word removed in order to comply with Google's Publisher Policy] got killed as usual, in this cut of the film nobody actually spoke the dog's name.